betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 What requirements went into the development of the software?
 (Might some of those requirements and features no longer be necessary for future versions of the software, which would allow breaking some backward compatibility?)

-**Clear documented architecture and goals**:
+**Clearly documented architecture and goals**:
-A clear core domain model and architecture for the software as been documented (which is represented in the code or a clear documented mapping of the domain model to software)?<sup>[6]</sup>
+A clear core domain model and architecture for the software has been documented (which is represented in the code or a clear documented mapping of the domain model to software)?<sup>[6]</sup>
 This document and domain model are needed to constrain the scope of the software and to continue to improve software cohesion and internal consistency with future changes.

 **Strong, portable, well-documented and robust tests**: